MorningFrog/urdf-visualizer/README.md

 - Synchronizing icons and functions during measurement

-### 4.2.0
+### 4.2.x

 - Added display of Link names when hovering.
-- Fix the bug: Operations and prompts always follow the Visual, ignoring Collider visibility.

-### 4.1.2

-- Added a toggle to show/hide the world frame.

-### 4.1.1

-- Fixed the issue of loading mesh in SSH remote server
-- Optimized the display of joint types

-### 4.1.0
+### 4.1.x

 - Add type prompts to the right of the Joint name in the sidebar.
 - The continuous joint angle can be adjusted from $-2\pi$ to $2\pi$.
-- Using a higher version of `Three.js`, it may solve the issue of incompatibility with Nvidia's higher version drivers.
+- Added a toggle to show/hide the world frame.

-### 4.0.1
+### 4.0.x

-- Fixed the issue where VSCode below version 1.75 cannot preview when urdf is not configured as XML.
+- Added multilingual support (i18n), automatically selecting extension languages based on VSCode language.
 - Optimized the operation tips and added a setting to switch the display of operation tips.

-### 4.0.0

-- Added multilingual support (i18n), automatically selecting extension languages based on VSCode language.

 ### 3.x